 Prospects with a future need.
-Here there is an opportunity to provide today's prospects with further information until they become tomorrow's hot prospects.
+Here there is an opportunity to provide today's prospects with further information so that they can become tomorrow's hot prospects.

 Group 3: Cold Prospects (Leads)

-Prospects with an as yet unclear need.
+Prospects with a need that is still unclear.
 This group is still a long way from being contacted by sales and is just now coming to terms with their own need.
 A lot of clarification work is still needed here.

 These three groups already show the different efforts that are necessary to sell a product or service to the contacts without much analysis.